jmcalalang/f5-automation-toolchain-lab/docs/module2/lab1.rst

 Task |labmodule|\.\ |labnum|\.4
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Verify and set** both the collection and the environment have been imported into Postman.
+**Verify and set** both the collection and the environment are imported into Postman.

 Collection:
   |image5|